IulianGiusca95/TSP-World-of-Warcraft-AddOn/README.md

 In short, given a set of towns which are connected by roads, a salesman wants to visit each town only once (and eventually return to his homecity).
 It is required to find such a path that minimizes the distance the salesman has to walk.

 Using the World of Warcraft API which is made available by Blizzard, i extracted the coordinates of all currently available Quests (they are the Objectives) and tested different approaches to solve TSP.
+I have extended the problem by adding Time constraints (the average time it takes for a player to finish a quest) and Terrain constraints (some regions in-game are inaccessible to users, so the path between two Objectives can't always be straight)

 # Running the Code